ebayraktaroglu/cse15l-lab-reports/lab-report-1-week-2.md

 > Install Visual Code Studio using the link [here](https://code.visualstudio.com/).
 Make sure to download the Windows version of VSCode.

-This is an screenshot of what my VSCode looks like when I open it.
+This is a screenshot of what my VSCode looks like when I open it.
 Yours might look a little different:
 ![Image](Lab_Report_Week_2_Screenshots/VSCode.png)

 ***